-The digital stimulus book is shared within the teleconferencing software as specified in Table 1.
+Digital components are shared within the teleconferencing software as specified in Table 1.
 There are two ways to view digital components in the Q-global Resource Library: through the pdf viewer in the browser window or full screen in presentation mode.
 Always use full screen (i.e., presentation) mode for digital components viewed by the examinee.
 This provides the cleanest presentation of test content without on-screen distractions (e.g., extra toolbars).
 Refer to Using Your Digital Assets on Q-global in the Q-global Resource Library for complete directions on how to enter presentation mode.